-The Science & SciLifeLab Prize for Young Scientists is a global prize, established in 2013, aimed at rewarding scientists at an early stage of their careers.
-Science/AAAS and SciLifeLab, a coordinated effort of four universities, have joined forces in creating the Science & SciLifeLab Prize for Young Scientists to recognize excellence amongst young researchers from around the world.
-The Prize was created to recognize that global economic health is dependent upon a vibrant research community and we need to encourage our best and brightest to continue in their chosen fields of research.
+Science, the American Association for the Advancement of Science (AAAS), and SciLifeLab, joined forces in creating the Science & SciLifeLab Prize for Young Scientists to recognize excellence amongst young researchers from around the world.
+The Prize was launched with the vision to recognize that global economic health is dependent upon a vibrant research community.
+A vision that will only come true if we encourage our best and brightest to continue in their chosen fields of research.

 The grand prize winning essay will be published in Science and essays from the three category winners will be published online.

 In addition, all four winners of the Science & SciLifeLab Prize for Young Scientists will be invited to Sweden in December 2024 to participate in a unique week filled with events in honor of science.
 Here they will have the opportunity to meet with leading scientists in their field of research and create life-long connections to support their career.

 The annual award ceremony and banquet is held in the Grand Hôtel Hall of Mirrors in Stockholm – the original venue of the Nobel Prize banquet.

 Listed below are common questions and answers about the Science & SciLifeLab Prize for Young Scientists.

 The Science and SciLifeLab Prize for Young Scientists was initiated as a collaboration between SciLifeLab in Sweden and Science magazine/AAAS.
 It is co-funded by the Knut and Alice Wallenberg Foundation, a Swedish philanthropic organization that is one of the largest private financiers of scientific research in Europe.
 Read more about the prize sponsors.